Lewiston officer IDs teen in melee video

 Police said several people assaulted Giusti that night, causing a broken rib and collarbone.

-Police who responded to the brawl shortly before 11 p.m. testified dozens of people were running around, some still fighting.
+Police who responded to the brawl shortly before 11 p.m. that night testified dozens of people were running around, some still fighting.

 “It was chaotic,” Sgt.
 Wayne Clifford said.